Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 \subsection{Alignment}

 Multimodal alignment involves aligning two related modalities, often in either a spatial or temporal way.
 Multimodal alignment can be conducted either \textit{explicitly} as a direct end goal, or \textit{implicitly}, as a means to the end goal, which could be translation or classification of an input.
 One example of \textbf{explicit alignment} in a biomedical context is image registration. \cite{Leroy2023} highlights one approach to multimodal image registration, where histopathology slides are aligned to their $(x,y,z)$ coordinates in a three-dimensional CT volume.
 Another is in \cite{Chen2023}, where surgical video was aligned to a text description of what is happening in the video.
-On the other hand, an example multimodal \textbf{implicit alignment} could be the temporal alignment of multiple clinical tests, which may tell a story about a patient's prognosis over time.
-Such analysis was conducted in \cite{Yang2020}, where the authors built a customized multi-layer perceptron (MLP) called SimTA to predict response to therapy intervention at a future time step based on results from previous tests and interventions.
+On the other hand, an example of multimodal \textbf{implicit alignment} could be the temporal alignment of multiple clinical tests to understand a patients progress over time.
+Such an analysis was conducted in \cite{Yang2020}, where the authors built a customized multi-layer perceptron (MLP) called SimTA to predict response to therapy intervention at a future time step based on results from previous tests and interventions.